 - The spectacular circular lobby with its high-domed ceiling and stone stacked walls takes its inspiration from the sacred underground ceremonial structures of the Pueblo Indians called Kivas.
-The ceiling swirl represents the journey of life and the led lights reflect the thousand lights of wonder
+The ceiling swirl represents the journey of life.

-- The panes of glass above the entry and aligned to reflect the crystal at sunset
+- The panes of glass above the entry and aligned to reflect the crystal throughout the day.

 - The sun mosaic on the floor is made of a combination of India sandstone and New Mexico limestone.
 (Amethyst geode is from South America)

 The Host Stand